magento/devdocs/guides/v2.2/config-guide/elasticsearch/es-overview.md

 * The Magento application and Elasticsearch are installed on different hosts.

   Running on separate hosts is secure, enables Elasticsearch to be scaled, and is necessary for proxying to work.
-(Clustering Elasticsearch is beyond the scope of this guide but you can find more information in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html).)
+  Clustering Elasticsearch is beyond the scope of this guide but you can find more information in the [Elasticsearch documentation][].
 * Each host has its own web server; the web servers don't have to be the same.

   For example, the Magento application can run Apache and Elasticsearch can run nginx.